DEVELOP-ENG/itc134-Sp20-branch-practice/README.md

 After consuming the beer Noel began to vommit, and continued to feel ill to his stomache.

-He questioned "What kind of beer is this?!"
+He questioned "What kind of beer is this?"
 But shortly after would faint.

 After awakening he realized it was all a dream, and he didn't have ugly eyes or grubby ankles.